matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### Managing Logs with Grafana, Loki & Alloy.

 Grafana is an open-source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
-It can be easily installed using Docker or Docker Compone.
+It can be easily installed using Docker or Docker Compose.
 Grafana is a popular tool for visualizing metrics, logs, and traces from various of sources.
 It is used by organizations of all sizes to monitor their applications and infrastructure.
 Grafana Loki is a horizontally scalable, highly available, and cost-effective log aggregation system.
 It is designed to be easy